|

 Perseus had cut off her head.

-Pegasus stamped on the ground of Mount Hellcon and
+Pegasus stamped on the ground of Mount Helicon and produced two springs,

 was sent with Pegasus to undertake seemingly impossible tasks for the

 King of Lycia.
-These included slaying a monster called the Chimaera,
+These included slaying the monster Chimaera, fighting

-fighting the Amazons and doing combat with the mightiest warriors in
+the Amazons and doing combat with the mightiest warriors in Lycia.

 |